Anthony

 capacitive and inductive coupling.
 Here, the binder may function

 as a dielectric.
-Thus, it is believed that the conductive particle
+Thus, it is believed that the conductive

-radiation, efficiently absorbs electromagnetic radiation from
+electromagnetic radiation, efficiently absorbs electromagnetic

-space, and efficiently emits electromagnetic radiation into space.
+radiation from space, and efficiently emits electromagnetic

-[0048] Alternatively or additionally, and without intending to be
+[0048] Alternatively or additionally, and without intending to

-limiting, it is believed that the properties that enable the
+be limiting, it is believed that the properties that enable the

-conductive particle based material to at least one of efficiently
+conductive particle based material to at least one of

-theory at the atomic level.
+quantum theory at the atomic level.

 [0049] Herein, without intending to be limiting, it has been